Kevin Seitzer: Playing career

 After subsequent seasons of .304, .281, .275, and .265, the Royals released Seitzer during spring training in 1992.
 He signed with Milwaukee, who installed him as their regular third baseman.
 In 1993 Seitzer became a free agent, signed with Oakland and after a slow start was released at the All Star break that season.
 He then resigned with Milwaukee, solidified himself as an everyday player, and again made the All-Star team in 1995.
 He enjoyed what many feel was his best season in 1996 with the Brewers and Cleveland Indians.
 Seitzer batted .326 with 13 home runs and 78 RBI in '96 while posting a career-high .416 on-base percentage.

 In two postseason appearances with Cleveland, mostly coming off the bench, he hit .192 with a double, one run scored and four runs batted in.
 He retired following the 1997 season with a career batting average of .295.

 During the final years of his career, Seitzer wore an attachment to his batting helmet called a C-flap which was an extra piece of plastic attached to the ear flap that covered the left side of his jaw.
 He was forced to wear this protection after being hit in the face twice by a pitch; once in 1994 and again in 1995.
 The helmet evidently did not obscure his batting eye, as he wore it for the rest of his career.

 Coaching career

 On October 27, 2006, Seitzer was named hitting coach of the Arizona Diamondbacks.
-Seitzer was replaced by Rick Schu on July 11, 2007 as the Diamondbacks' hitting coach.
+Seitzer was replaced by Rick Schu on July 11, 2007, as the Diamondbacks' hitting coach.
 On February 7, 2009, Seitzer was named hitting coach of the Kansas City Royals.
 On October 4, 2012, the Royals announced Seitzer's contract would not be renewed.

 Seitzer was hired by the Toronto Blue Jays to be their hitting coach on October 31, 2013.
-He joined the Braves in the same role on October 27, 2014.
+He joined the Atlanta Braves in the same role on October 27, 2014.
+On October 10, 2024, the Braves announced that Seitzer would not return for the 2025 season.

+On November 25, 2024, Seitzer was hired by the Seattle Mariners to serve as the team's hitting coach.